 All students must register at the time designated in the Registration Schedule.
 Instruction will begin as scheduled.
-No student may attend class, laboratory, or clinic unless registered as a student in the School of Dentistry and all required fees have been paid.
+No student may attend class, laboratory, or clinic unless registered as a student in UTSD and all required fees have been paid.

 Tuition and Fee Exemption